provectus/kafka-ui/Deploy-Kafka-Ui-from-AWS-markeplace.md

-# Deploy Kafka UI from aws marketplace.
+# How to Deploy Kafka UI from AWS Marketplace

-## Go to AWS Marketplace.
+## Step 1: Go to AWS Marketplace
+### Go to the AWS Marketplace website and sign in to your account.

-## Find UI for Apache Kafka
+## Step 2: Find UI for Apache Kafka
-## Click "continue to subscribe"
-### Wait until your subscription will be ready.
-## Click "continue to configuration".
+### Use the search bar to find "UI for Apache Kafka".
+Select the listing that best fits your needs and budget.

+## Step 3: Subscribe and Configure
+### Click "Continue to Subscribe" and accept the terms and conditions.
+Click "Continue to Configuration".

+## Step 4: Choose Software Version and Region
-### Choose software version and region and click "contionue to launch"
+### Choose your desired software version and region.
+Click "Continue to Launch".

-### Choose Action leave "Launch from Website"
-### Choose EC2 Instance Type, VPC, Subnet
-### Choose you security group if exist or click "Create New Based On Seller Settings" give name and description for security group and click "Save".
-### Choose Key Pair or create new one by clicking "Create Key Pair for EC2"
-## Click "Launch to deploy".
+## Step 5: Launch Instance
+### Choose "Launch from Website" and select your desired EC2 instance type.
+You can choose a free tier instance or choose a larger instance depending on your needs.

+### Next, select the VPC and subnet where you want the instance to be launched.
+If you don't have an existing VPC or subnet, you can create one by clicking "Create New VPC" or "Create New Subnet".

+### Choose your security group.
+A security group acts as a virtual firewall that controls traffic to and from your instance.
+If you don't have an existing security group, you can create a new one based on the seller settings by clicking "Create New Based on Seller Settings".

+### Give your security group a name and description.
+The seller settings will automatically populate the inbound and outbound rules for the security group based on best practices.
+You can review and modify the rules if necessary.

+### Click "Save" to create your new security group.

+### Select your key pair or create a new one.
+A key pair is used to securely connect to your instance via SSH.
+If you choose to create a new key pair, give it a name and click "Create".
+Your private key will be downloaded to your computer, so make sure to keep it in a safe place.

+### Finally, click "Launch" to deploy your instance.
+AWS will create the instance and install the Kafka UI software for you.
+## Step 6: Check EC2 Status
-## Go to EC2 list to check your ec2 state.
+### Go to the EC2 list to check the state of your instance.

+## Step 7: Access the Kafka UI
+### After the instance is launched, you can check its status on the EC2 dashboard.
+Once it's running, you can access the Kafka UI by copying the public DNS name or IP address provided by AWS.

+## That's it!
+You've successfully deployed the Kafka UI from AWS Marketplace.